Life has come full circle: Farah Dang

 “Last year I attended an exhibition by Christian Action Centre for Refugees (CFR), and I was taken aback when I saw the historic photos.
-I discovered that Kai Tak camp, where I spent my childhood, was managed by Christian Action, even though I’ve volunteered with Centre for Refugees for two years.”
+I discovered for the first time that Kai Tak camp, where I spent my childhood, was managed by Christian Action, even though I’ve volunteered with the Centre for Refugees for two years.”
 Farah and her family are Vietnamese Chinese.
 Due to severe anti-Chinese sentiment in North Vietnam, her parents fled to Hong Kong in the 1970s and lived in Kai Tak Vietnamese Refugee Camp.
 Farah was born in Hong Kong in 1981 and grew up in the camp.
 Eventually, the whole family was resettled in the United Kingdom.
-It never crossed Farah’s mind to return to Hong Kong and, much less, volunteer for CFR.
+It never crossed Farah’s mind to return to Hong Kong and, much less, to volunteer for CFR.

 The Days in Kai Tak Camp

 Farah lived in the Kai Tak camp until she was 10 years old.
 Her mother operated a hawker stall in the camp selling Vietnamese and Chinese food.
 Every morning at 6 am, Farah and her brother would help their mother set up the stall.
-After enjoying pork bone congee prepared by her mum, Farah would attend classes at New Horizons School, the current headquarters of Christian Action.
-After school, she’d return to the stall to have lunch and help out.
+After enjoying pork bone congee prepared by her mum, Farah would attend classes at New Horizons School, the former headquarters of Christian Action.
+After school, she’d return to the stall to have lunch and help her mom.
 During her free time, she participated in crafts and cooking activities in the camp.

-“My family has eight members, and even though we were in a confined space, I still made lots of friends.
+“My family has eight members, and even though we were in a confined space I still made lots of friends.
 I was happy, and that place was like home!”
-Farah left Hong Kong feeling tearful and bittersweet, as the camp she left behind was filled with happy memories of her childhood.
+Farah left Hong Kong feeling tearful and bittersweet as the camp she left behind was filled with happy memories of her childhood.

 I had a chip on my shoulder